DongzeHE/scpca-docs/docs/merged_objects.md

 ```

 The following columns are included for all genes.
-The columns `mean` and `detected` will appear for each library id included in the merged object, named as shown in the table below.
+The columns `mean` and `detected` will appear for each library ID included in the merged object, named as shown in the table below.
 However, there will only be a single `gene_symbol` and `gene_ids` column, as this information equally pertains to all libraries.
 Metrics were calculated for each library using the [`scuttle::addPerFeatureQCMetrics`](https://rdrr.io/github/LTLA/scuttle/man/addPerFeatureQCMetrics.html) function.